swag-lang/swag/docs/getting_started.md

 # Your first install

-You should register the location of the swag compiler in the PATH environment variable to be able to call it from everywhere.
+Download the latest release from github, and unzip it in a folder.
+Of course SSD is better.

 #### Under windows 10
+You should register the location of the swag compiler (`swag.exe`) in the PATH environment variable to be able to call it from everywhere.

 You can open a Powershell window, and run the following code :

 ```
-# You must replace `f:\swag` with the location of your swag folder
+# You must replace `f:\swag-lang\swag\bin` with your location of `swag.exe`

 [Environment]::SetEnvironmentVariable(
    "Path",
-   [Environment]::GetEnvironmentVariable("Path", "User") + ";f:\swag",
+   [Environment]::GetEnvironmentVariable("Path", "User") + ";f:\swag-lang\swag\bin",
    "User"
 )
 ```